Edgeless-GNN: Unsupervised Representation Learning for Edgeless Nodes: Introduction

-Motivated by the wide applications of GNNs to attributed networks and their generalization abilities~\cite{verma2019general}, a natural question arising is: "Will existing GNN models be applicable and beneficial for solving the problem of inductive edgeless network embedding?"
-To answer this question, we present \textsf{Edgeless-GNN}, a novel framework that enables GNNs to generate node embeddings even for edgeless nodes through effective inductive learning.
-However, developing our framework basically faces key research challenges.
-First, existing GNNs cannot be adopted for our study since message passing to new edgeless nodes having no connections is impossible.
-As illustrated in Fig. \ref{dummyfigure}, the edgeless nodes (the black filled nodes) can never benefit from existing GNN models, as there are no connections to the underlying network.
-To overcome this problem, we start by utilizing a $k$-nearest neighbor graph ($k$NNG) constructed based on the similarity of {\em node attributes} as a means to replace the GNN's original computation graph that is defined by the neighborhood-based aggregation of each node.
-This allows us to construct another computation graph in a different manner by creating edges to which edgeless nodes are incident using the attribute information.
-We note that this new kNNG is generated under the {\em homophily} assumption that adjacent nodes in the underlying network tend to have similar node attributes.
-Second, more importantly, this graph construction imposes another research on how to effectively generate embeddings using this new computational graph along with the GNN architecture while still taking advantage of the topological information.
-To tackle this challenge, as our basic idea, we make use of the known network structure to train model parameters.
-In particular, we newly establish a loss function built upon the {\em energy-based learning}~\cite{lecun2006energy}, which has been widely used as a general framework for both probabilistic and non-probabilistic approaches to learning.
-Specifically, our new loss function generally exploits not only the first-order proximity of node pairs but also {\em higher-order positive} relations in learning node embeddings from the underlying network structure; in our study, we confine our loss term related to learning positive relations to encode the second-order proximities since it is sufficient to guarantee satisfactory performance.
-The model based on our loss function is unsupervisedly learned since it does not necessitate node labels.
-Due to the fact that our \textsf{Edgeless-GNN} framework is based on the inductive learning, for edgeless nodes, it is possible to infer embeddings without retraining by using edges via construction of another computation graph including the edgeless nodes.
+Motivated by the wide applications of GNNs to attributed networks and their generalization abilities, a natural question arising is: "Will existing GNN models be indeed applicable and beneficial for solving the problem of inductive embedding for edgeless nodes?"
+To answer this question, we present \textsf{Edgeless-GNN}, a novel framework that enables GNNs to generate vector representations for edgeless nodes in attributed networks, which is used for conducting various downstream tasks.
+Fig.~\ref{firstfigure} illustrates a brief sketch of our \textsf{Edgeless-GNN} framework.
+First, we construct a proxy graph, which is built upon the similarity between node attributes as a means of replacing the GNN's original computation graph defined by the given network structure.
+We note that this new proxy graph is generated under the {\it homophily} assumption that adjacent nodes in the underlying network tend to have similar node attributes.
+Second, more importantly, we propose a {\em topology-aware} loss function for {\it unsupervisedly} training model parameters without any node labels, which makes full use of the known network structure.
+In other words, instead of the attribute-aided proxy graph, we fully exploit the underlying network structure for model training.
+Our topology-aware loss function is inspired by the mechanism of contrastive learning over graphs in a sophisticated manner.
+Specifically, our new loss function exploits not only the first-order proximity of node pairs but also second-order positive relations in learning node embeddings.
+This allows the model to learn the topological structure of the given network while performing message passing over newly created edges in the proxy graph.
+Since our \textsf{Edgeless-GNN} framework is inductive, it is possible to directly infer representations for edgeless nodes by expanding the computation graph connecting the nodes with edges and the edgeless nodes using node attributes in the same manner to facilitate the feed-forward process of GNNs.
+Additionally, we analyze the computational complexity of the \textsf{Edgeless-GNN} framework, which is shown to scale linearly with the network size.
+Since our \textsf{Edgeless-GNN} does not assume a specific GNN architecture, various GNNs in the literature~\cite{DBLP:conf/iclr/KipfW17, DBLP:conf/nips/HamiltonYL17, xu2018powerful} can be adopted in a plug-and-play fashion.
+This implies that our framework is GNN-model-agnostic; thus, GNN models can be appropriately chosen in our \textsf{Edgeless-GNN} framework according to one's needs and graph mining tasks.
+Moreover, in contrast to the edgeless nodes, in case of structure-aware nodes, we perform downstream tasks by appropriately choosing an existing GNN model since message passing is possible alongside the observable edges.